cazyw/templateHTML/notes/Buildkite.md

 PS> .\buildkite-agent.exe start
 ```

 Buildkite will run the commands in `cmd`.
+Start the build agent whenever the pipeline needs to be run.
+[There are alternatives to hosting the agent online e.g. on AWS so it's not reliant on the agent being started on the local PC]

 ### Github